Prabhav25/Prabhav25.github.io-Invaders/README.md

-This game is created in (metaverse studio.gometa.io + koji) and in order to play this game you have to download the Metaverse - Aurgmented Reality app in your phone.
+This game is created in (metaverse studio.gometa.io + koji) and in order to play this game you have to download the Metaverse - Augmented Reality app in your phone.
 To play this game just copy the link (https://mtvrs.io/DarkseagreenEvenXanthareel) or scan the QR code from (https://studio.gometa.io/discover/me/8f0a1915-c82e-435b-8c7a-6ed938b9a7f9).

 Koji is a platform that works directly inside metaverse experiences where you can create anything.
 So login to (withkoji.com) .
 So now lets see how koji works inside metaverse studio.